 Focus on stem cells

-A big part of regenerative medicine is about how stem cells can be used to initiate healing processes in various parts of the body.
+A big part of Integrative Orthopedics is about how stem cells can be used to initiate healing processes in various parts of the body.

 The body has several dozen different types of cells, including muscle cells, brain cells, and blood cells, that are all different and have distinct structures and functions.